 Parishes are among the few institutions that can reach groups notably under-registered or under-represented in the political process:

 Racial and Ethnic Minorities: African Americans, Hispanics, and other racial and ethnic minorities have historically had voter participation rates significantly below the national average.
-In 2008, Non-Hispanic Whites (66 percent) and African Americans (65 percent) had the highest levels of voter turnout.
-However, voting rates for eligible Asians and Hispanics were only 49 percent.
+In 2012, Non-Hispanic Whites (64 percent) and African Americans (66 percent) had the highest levels of voter turnout.
+However, voting rates for eligible Asians and Hispanics were only 47 percent and 48 percent, respectively.
 The National Pastoral Plan for Hispanic Ministry endorses a program of awareness of Christian responsibility and a national campaign for voter registration.
 The National Black Catholic Pastoral Plan calls for parishes to develop a sense of social consciousness and to advocate for social change and social development, which could include parish-based voter registration.

 New Citizens, Immigrants, and Refugees: New citizens are often anxious to exercise their voting rights but are confused about the process.
 A parish voter registration campaign can help educate them about when and where they can vote.
 It can also present an opportunity to identify those who wish to become citizens.
 They can then be referred to your diocesan office for immigrants and refugees, which is often associated with Catholic Charities.